Al Jazeera Balkans: Preparation

-In late March 2011, the station aimed for a late summer / early fall launch in September with news director Milić pontificating on how Al Jazeera Balkans might fit into the Balkans media scene: "There are over 100 television stations in the region [former Yugoslavia] at the moment.
-We cannot hope to compete with them on the local level, but Al-Jazeera will offer its regional access, an idea which was abandoned in the 90's due to wars and emotions those conflicts triggered".
+In late March 2011, the station aimed for a late summer / early fall launch in September, with news director Milić reflecting on how Al Jazeera Balkans might fit into the Balkans media scene: "There are over 100 television stations in the region [former Yugoslavia] at the moment.
+We cannot hope to compete with them on the local level, but Al Jazeera will offer its regional access, an idea which was abandoned in the 90s due to wars and emotions those conflicts triggered".

 Over the coming months, Al Jazeera Balkans looked into different broadcast models.
 For a while it entertained the idea of taking over a local station in each of the former Yugoslav countries and turning them into broadcast affiliates.
-To that end, news appeared about the Qatar Media Corporation making a €25 million bid for TV Avala, Serbian network with nationwide broadcasting license controlled by Serbian tycoon Željko Mitrović.
+To that end, news appeared about the Qatar Media Corporation making a €25 million bid for TV Avala, a Serbian network with nationwide broadcasting license controlled by Serbian tycoon Željko Mitrović.
 The approach was confirmed by TV Avala's general manager Bojana Lekić, receiving significant coverage in the Serbian media, especially after information appeared about the Al Jazeera Balkans job interview process including a question about the status of Kosovo.
-Reportedly, Al Jazeera Balkans wanted to know explicitly where their perspective journalist employees, particularly those from Serbia, stood on the issue of Kosovo's independence.
+Reportedly, Al Jazeera Balkans wanted to know explicitly where their prospective journalist employees, particularly those from Serbia, stood on the issue of Kosovo's independence.
 Asked about this hiring practice, news director Milić said: "I can't recall specifically whether that question was asked, but I believe it had been.
 Those are the questions we ask because we must know what our journalists think about certain issues.
 Our starting point is the reality that in this part of the world certain countries recognize Kosovo as an independent state while others do not".

 The affiliate broadcast model was ultimately abandoned as AJB opted for individual deals with local cable and IPTV providers.
 Additionally, it decided to provide terrestrial coverage in the Sarajevo area as well as satellite transmission and live web streaming on its own site and on YouTube.

 Launch

 With €15 million reportedly invested in the project (according to general director Đođić), Al Jazeera Balkans began broadcasting on 11 November 2011, launching their website on the same day.
-The network's visual appearance is mainly based on that of its English-language counterpart, in which this style lasted until 1 February 2015, when the channel adopted a new graphics package that looks similar to Al Jazeera America.
-It broadcast from the Eutelsat W3C satellite and also offered a live web stream just like its Arabic and English counterparts do.
+The network's visual appearance was mainly based on that of its English-language counterpart, which lasted until 1 February 2015, when the channel adopted a new graphics package that looked more similar to Al Jazeera America.
+It broadcast from the Eutelsat W3C satellite, and also offered a live web stream just like its Arabic and English counterparts.